movd/dynv6-dehydrated-hook/README.md

 ## How to Contribute

-We welcome issues to and pull requests against this repository!
+I welcome issues to and pull requests against this repository!

-Thanks to:
-* https://github.com/o1oo11oo/dehydrated-all-inkl-hook (check dns propagation with `dig`)
+## License

+This script itself is released under a MIT License.

+When running, the script downloads the great [Public Suffix List](https://github.com/publicsuffix/list), which is maintained by the Mozilla Foundation and maintainers.
+The list is released under a Mozilla Public License 2.0.